 Flu is spread through infectious droplets that are transmitted from person-to-person or to environmental surfaces when a person with flu coughs or sneezes.
-If someone in the family has flu, that person should make sure to cover their cough, and, if possible, rest in a separate room.
+If someone in the family has flu, that person should make sure to cover their coughs and sneezes and use tissues that are thrown into a waste bin right away.
+In addition, wash hands often and, if possible, rest in a separate room.